pdbradley/phonelist/README.md

 # Phonebook

-This app is a phone book that connects to Airtable for data.
+This app is a phone book that connects to Airtable for data and deploys on Airtable.
+No code needed to make this work.
+Just configure the site and the manage your phone list via Airtable.

 Follow the steps below to get set up:

 ## Airtable